Tuesday, March 3, 2015

 He said I can give you a shorter route so you will not have to drive back into the city.

-He said, follow the third street, you will go under the Golden Gate Bridge to Market Street and follow Market Street to Highway 19 and stay in the middle lane.
+He said, "Follow Third Street; you will go under the Golden Gate Bridge to Market Street, then follow Market Street to Highway 19, and stay in the middle lane."

-We followed Highway 19 to I-280 to Pacifica One Highway, by the time we reached Pacifica Highway One it was too dark to see the ocean.
+We followed Highway 19 to I-280 to Pacifica Highway One.
+By the time we reached Pacifica Highway One, it was too dark to see the ocean.

-We enjoyed the ride even if it was drizzling rain as we traveled up the winding, mountainous roads.
+We enjoyed the ride, even though it was drizzling, as we traveled up the winding, mountainous roads.

 By the time we reached Half Moon Bay Beach, it was closed.

-We saw a family of deer on the mountainous road that Lora took to bypass the city back to the RMH.
+We saw a family of deer on the mountainous road that Lora took to bypass the city on the way back to the RMH.

-We stopped at a local grocery store for washing powders.
-When we arrived back at the RMH I washed three loads of clothes.
+We stopped at a local grocery store to buy washing powder.
+When we arrived back at the RMH, I washed three loads of clothes.

 Events with my grandparents2

-Sweet Potato Kisses was one of a favorite dessert that my grandmother would prepare for us.
+Sweet Potato Kisses were one of my favorite desserts that my grandmother would prepare for us.

 The receipt of her potato kisses:

-Add powder sugar and peanut butter to the center.
+Add powdered sugar and peanut butter to the center.

-Take all ingredients and roll into a ball and slice into pieces.
+Roll all ingredients into a ball and slice them into pieces.

 She was very handy with a needle and thread.
-She would make for us sock monkeys, rag dolls, and dresses, every stitch was sown in love.
+She would make sock monkeys, rag dolls, and dresses for us; every stitch was sewn in love.

-When she plugged the Christmas light into the wall sockets, the Christmas lights would start to bubble, the angel hair and icicles gleamed.
+When she plugged the Christmas lights into the wall sockets, they would start to bubble, and the angel hair and icicles would gleam.

 She would make a pot of popcorn that we would string.
-She would take construction paper cut it into strips that we would glue together to make a rope to string on her tree.
+She would cut construction paper into strips, which we would glue together to create a rope to string on her tree.

-My grandfather loved to smoke that Prince Albert tobacco and when he would run out of his tobacco, he would give us grandkids a nickel and we would walk to the store to buy him some smoking tobacco and white paper.
+My grandfather loved to smoke Prince Albert's tobacco.
+When he ran out, he would give us grandkids a nickel, and we would walk to the store to buy him some smoking tobacco and white paper.

 I loved to watch my grandfather take the white papers and roll his tobacco inside.

-I remember once when I was outside playing, I stepped on a honey bee with my barefoot, my grandfather pulled the out stinger out of my foot and covered the swollen spot with some of his Prince Albert tobacco.
+While playing outside, I once stepped on a honey bee barefoot.
+My grandfather pulled the stinger out of my foot and covered the swollen spot with some of his Prince Albert tobacco.

-I know my grandfather had a kind heart, or my grandmother would have not married my grandfather.
-As the years progressed my grandfather depended on liquor.
+I know my grandfather had a kind heart, or my grandmother would not have married my grandfather.
+As the years passed, my grandfather became increasingly dependent on alcohol.

-When I was still very young, I remember sitting next to my grandfather on the sofa, as he told scary stories.
+When I was young, I remember sitting next to my grandfather on the sofa as he told scary stories.

 The one I remember most was about bloody bones.